netgroup-polito/CrownLabs/webservice/README.md

 Unfortunately, the patched library we are currently using cannot be directly accessed by NodeJS, since still has not been merged in their main project's branch.
 As a result we need to compile it on our own.

-From the current directory [CrownLabs/webservice](.) launch `npm install` to install the patched Kubernetes Javascript library.
+From the directory [CrownLabs/webservice/k8s_library/](./k8s_library) launch `npm install` to install the patched Kubernetes Javascript library.
-Once completed this step, we move the attention to the [website](./website) directory which is where our website is defined.
+Once completed this step, we go back to the [webservice](.) directory.

-From withing [website](./website) type `npm install` to install the actual webservice.
+From there, type `npm install` to install the actual webservice.
 This command install all the dependencies and builds the service which now can be run from this directory.

 Export now the 5 variables as described [before](#variable-exporting):